 Total bilirubin elevation caused by GvHD (liver GvHD) | >3.0 x ULN: Continue Jakavi at one lower dose level until total bilirubin ≤3.0 x ULN. |

-When ruxolitinib is administered with strong CYP3A4 inhibitors or dual inhibitors of CYP2C9 and CYP3A4 enzymes (e.g. fluconazole) the unit dose of ruxolitinib should be reduced by approximately 50%, to be administered twice daily (see section 4.5).
+When ruxolitinib is administered with strong CYP3A4 inhibitors or dual inhibitors of CYP2C9 and CYP3A4 enzymes (e.g. fluconazole) the unit dose of ruxolitinib should be reduced by approximately 50%, to be administered twice daily (see sections 4.4 and 4.5).
 The concomitant use of ruxolitinib with fluconazole doses greater than 200 mg daily should be avoided.

 No specific dose adjustment is needed in patients with mild or moderate renal impairment.

-In patients with severe renal impairment (creatinine clearance less than 30 ml/min) the recommended starting dose based on platelet count for MF patients should be reduced by approximately 50% to be administered twice daily.
-The recommended starting dose for PV and GvHD patients with severe renal impairment is 5 mg twice daily.
-Patients should be carefully monitored with regard to safety and efficacy during ruxolitinib treatment.
+In patients with severe renal impairment (creatinine clearance less than 30 ml/min) the recommended starting dose based on platelet count for MF, PV and GvHD patients should be reduced by approximately 50% to be administered twice daily.
+Patients should be carefully monitored with regard to safety and efficacy during ruxolitinib treatment (see section 4.4).

 There are limited data to determine the best dosing options for patients with end-stage renal disease (ESRD) on haemodialysis.
-Pharmacokinetic/pharmacodynamic simulations based on available data in this population suggest that the starting dose for MF patients with ESRD on haemodialysis is a single dose of 15-20 mg or two doses of 10 mg given 12 hours apart, to be administered post-dialysis and only on the day of haemodialysis.
-A single dose of 15 mg is recommended for MF patients with platelet count between 100,000/mm³ and 200,000/mm³.
-A single dose of 20 mg or two doses of 10 mg given 12 hours apart is recommended for MF patients with platelet count of >200,000/mm³.
+Pharmacokinetic/pharmacodynamic simulations based on available data in this population suggest that the starting dose for MF patients with ESRD on haemodialysis is a single dose of 15 to 20 mg or two doses of 10 mg given 12 hours apart, to be administered post-dialysis and only on the day of haemodialysis.
+A single dose of 15 mg is recommended for MF patients with platelet count between 100 000/mm³ and 200 000/mm³.
+A single dose of 20 mg or two doses of 10 mg given 12 hours apart is recommended for MF patients with platelet count of >200 000/mm³.
 Subsequent doses (single administration or two doses of 10 mg given 12 hours apart) should be administered only on haemodialysis days following each dialysis session.

 The recommended starting dose for PV patients with ESRD on haemodialysis is a single dose of 10 mg or two doses of 5 mg given 12 hours apart, to be administered post-dialysis and only on the day of haemodialysis.
 These dose recommendations are based on simulations and any dose modification in ESRD should be followed by careful monitoring of safety and efficacy in individual patients.
 No data is available for dosing patients who are undergoing peritoneal dialysis or continuous venovenous haemofiltration (see section 5.2).